7 Ways Bluestreak Math provides Framework for Engagement in Mathematics

 The best way to help students recover from the disruptions of the past year and a half and improve math learning loss is through engaged instructional time.
-This math instructional time should combine elements of social emotional connections, active participation and cognitive investment to be meaningful and relevant.
+This math instructional time should combine elements of connection, active participation and cognitive investment to be meaningful and relevant.

-BlueStreak provides engaged instructional time because it contains social-emotional activities in the strategy logs, active participation in the digital gaming platform and cognitive investment as students move through the mastery of skills in the foundational levels of the math program.
+BlueStreak provides engaged instructional time because it contains connection activities in the Strategy Logs, active participation in the digital gaming platform, gamification through leaderboards and contests, and cognitive investment as students move through the mastery of skills in the foundational levels of the math program.

 The Framework for Engagement with Mathematics by Dr. Catherine Attard, University of Western Sydney, indicates that teachers can re-envision their teaching instruction to improve student engagement in math.
 The following items are important for improving engagement: